 So its common sense to stick with your brand name while coming up with a name for your website.

-Now, we all know that sometimes, your preferred brand name would have been registered or taken by another entity.
+Now, there are cases where your preferred domain name would have been registered or taken by another entity.

-In this case, the best thing to do is to choose an alternative name that’s still close to or still represents your brand.
+In such case, the best thing to do is to choose an alternative name that’s still close to or still represents your brand.

 A good web designer should help you do that or If you’re designing your website by yourself, you can play around with names until you get the one that fits in.